-Later that night, the town marshal is killed by a Cowboy.
-An angry mob instantly wants to lynch this murderer, but Earp steps in and prevents the man from being killed.
+The Tombstone town marshal is killed by a Cowboy.
+An angry mob wants to lynch the murderer, but Earp steps in and prevents the man from being killed.
 Virgil, who feels sorry for the people of the town, agrees to take the position of town marshal.
 Virgil instates a new law that no men are allowed to carry weapons into town, and all weapons must be checked in on the outskirts of town.
 This law maintains peace in Tombstone for a while, but eventually Brocius and his gang come riding into town, completely armed.
 Virgil, Wyatt, Morgan, and Doc Holliday decide to confront the Cowboys and try and get them to give up their weapons.
 They confront the Cowboys at the OK Corral, and they tell the men of their intentions to arrest them.
 The men resist, and a shootout breaks out.
 The lawmen kill many Cowboys, but one by the name of Ike Clanton escapes and tells the other Cowboys the news.